-GPS trackers are becoming more and more popular among owners of particularly adventurous pets.
 In the past, if your dog or cat got lost, you’d have to spend hours searching the neighbourhood, plastering posters on every telegraph pole and hoping for the best.
-Today, microchips are commonplace – New South Wales, ACT, Queensland, Tasmania and Victoria require all cats and dogs to be microchipped by law – but if your pet gets lost, a microchip can’t track where they’ve gone.
+Nowadays, microchips are commonplace – and most states require all cats and dogs to be microchipped by law – but if your pet gets lost, a microchip can’t track where they’ve gone.

 That’s where GPS trackers come in.
 Most trackers come with an app that you can use to track your pet’s movements, so you’ll never have to wonder where your dog or cat has wandered off to again.

 - Many of the trackers we’ve come across use apps for Android or iOS devices to access and analyse the data they collect.
 If you’re not a smartphone user, these will not be suitable.